top of page

 • Solution: Extensive masking with low-tack tape

-• Blending; finger blending for soft transitions.
+• Blending; finger blending with the lightest touch for soft transitions.

 Athlete” – Heavy masking to control pastel transference on soft brown mat